aleemulhaq/theScore-automation/README.md

 ## Known issues
 - theScore Technical Issue popup can be unexpected.
 I have added an explicit condition to deal with this
 - Every 1 in 20 test runs, I notice Appium intermingling the values of web elements when scrolling.
 Could be a appium 2.0 related issue since its still in beta.
-- I tried to cover most error/exception handling cases I can think of, but its possbile to run into some unexpected exceptions from driver misbehaving
+- I tried to cover most error/exception handling cases I can think of, but its possible to run into some unexpected exceptions from driver misbehaving

+## Fun things I learned
+- Kotlin is awesome and interesting.
+Did you know that 2 arrays with the same elements are equal in Kotlin, but 2 lists with the exact same elements is not?
+Kotlin does a reference comparison for Lists instead.
+-
+- If you are interested, ask me about how I implemented scroll till end of the page reliably